 This project imagines the history of gay men living in rural New England in the epoch between the Stonewall Uprising in 1969 and the death of Rock Hudson by AIDS in 1985.
-More specifically, I trace the experiences of my uncle Michael, a gay man and artist whose adult life was bookended by these landmark events in queer history.
+More specifically, I trace the experiences of my uncle Michael, an artist whose adult life was bookended by these landmark events in queer history.

 Michael was found dead at the base of a rock ledge—a presumed suicide—on June 14th, 1985, shortly after the first test for HIV antibody was licensed by the Food and Drug Administration in March 1985.
-This work is less concerned with finding answers; its preoccupation is with the unknowable, with visualizing the memories, dreams, speculation, hopes, and fears that continue to resonate in his family and community.
+This work desires answers but its preoccupation is with the unknowable, with visualizing the memories, dreams, speculation, hopes, and fears that continue to resonate in his family and community.
 It is an attempt to do exactly what I cannot: to be alive within all of the trappings of another’s subjectivity and to illustrate internalized images with external ones.

 Robin (Michael's sister-in-law): He had such a spirit for adventure.
 Nothing ever bothered him to go do.
 He never worried that he didn’t have stuff.
 Having stuff wasn’t an important thing.
 When we got the land from Grammy, Teddy said, “Well, what about Michael.
 There’s no land left for Michael.”
 So Teddy went and asked Michael, “Michael, Mummy is giving me all this land, but that doesn’t leave anything for you.
 Do you want some of the land?”
 Michael said no, he didn’t have any interest, . . . he just wanted a little cabin.
 If he could get him a little cabin to live in on the property, he’d be fine with that.
 So we went and got that cabin for a cord of wood and put it out in the woods there.